-Zoom Scopes for Chat
+Understanding Zoom OAuth Scopes for Live Chat

 1.0 Oauth and First Time Provisioning Flow

-Scope required: View All User Information
+Scope Required: View All User Information

 Once you trigger the oauth flow, we will look up the your info and create a trial account in Social Intents for this email address if it does not yet exist.